tadesouaiaia/prsWorkshop-website/docs/tut_bash.md

 And then save the file using **Ctrl-O** and press enter, and quit using **Ctrl-X**.

-#wc
+# wc

-The word count command can be used to count the number of lines or words in a file:
+The word count command `wc` can be used to count the number of lines or words in a file:

         wc -l data1.txt